sass/sass/proposal/color-4-new-spaces.changes.md

 * Allow scaling channels with a non-0 minimum value, such as the `a` and `b` channels in `lab()`/`oklab()`.

+* Ensure that percentage and percentage-mapped number values are normalized before they are added together in `color.adjust()`

 ## Draft 1.1

 * Expand the summary section to describe more of the proposal.